Krste Misirkov: Early years

-Misirkov in Serbia
+Misirkov in Serbia and Bulgaria

-For a period, Misirkov studied in Serbia, and soon after he realized that the promotion of pro-Serbian ideas and propaganda was the main goal of the education provided by the Society of St. Sava.
+For a period, Misirkov studied in Serbia.
+Soon after he realized that the promotion of pro-Serbian ideas and propaganda was the main goal of the education provided by the Society of St. Sava.
 The politics practiced by the association forced Misirkov and the other Macedonian students to participate in a students protest and revolt against the Society of St. Sava.
 As a result, Misirkov and other companions moved from Belgrade to Sofia.
 He then faced a similar situation in Bulgaria, this time being confronted with pro-Bulgarian propaganda.
 Misirkov again went to Serbia to continue his education, but without any success as he was rejected by the Society of St. Sava, most likely for his part in the protests conducted against it.
 Since he was willing to get higher education, he was forced, by a chain of events, to enroll in a theological school for teachers.
 Similar to the Society of St. Sava, this school as well had its own propagandistic goals which resulted in another revolt of the students.
-As a result of it, the school had ended its programs and the students were sent throughout Serbia.
-Misirkov was sent to Šabac, where he finished his fourth course of secondary education, but this time in the local gymnasium, which happened to be his last course.
+As a result of it, the school ended its programs and the students were sent throughout Serbia.
+Misirkov was sent to Šabac, where he finished his fourth secondary education course, but this time in the local gymnasium, which happened to be his last course.
 In both Serbia and Bulgaria, Misirkov and his friend were treated as Serbs or Bulgarians in order to be accepted in the educational system.
 After the gymnasium, even though he graduated, Misirkov enrolled in another secondary school for teachers in Belgrade, where he graduated in 1895.
-During this time, particularly in 1893, Misirkov founded an association of students called "Vardar".
+During this time, particularly in 1893, Misirkov became a member of an association of Macedonian students called "Vardar".